osu-cs340-ecampus/nodejs-starter-app/Step 3 - Integrating a Templating Engine (Handlebars)/STEP3.md

 ### `main.hbs`

 Inside your `/views/layouts` directory, create a file called `main.hbs`.

-> The file ending really doesn't matter `hbs` or `handlebars`.
-Both work, but I just find typing seven less letters to be a little nicer.

 Open up `main.hbs` in your text editor, and add the following code: